 - In the international and transborder jetties, single-occupant unisex washrooms equipped with hands-free faucets are accessible to people in wheelchairs.
-Please note that they are also equipped with an emergency call button.
+They are also equipped with an emergency call button.

 - Wheelchair-accessible drinking water fountains are also available.

-- The use of carpeting in the terminal has been minimized to facilitate wheelchair movement.
+- Use of carpeting in the terminal has been minimized to facilitate wheelchair movement.